z3dc0ps/0x0p1n3r/README.md

   </p>

 <br>
-<h4>0x0p1n3r is set of combination of other tools and one line scripts to find subdomains easily </h4>
+<h4>0x0p1n3r is set of combination of other tools and one line scripts to find subdomains easily and to check subdomain takeover </h4>

 ## Note :
    Read README.md before Installation